Ian-Blanshard/MP1-Personal-Portfolio/README.md

 ## Deployment <a name="deployment"></a>

-This project was developed using Microsoft Visual Studio Code, commited to Git and pushed to GitHub using the terminal with in VScode.
+This project was developed using Microsoft Visual Studio Code, committed to Git and pushed to GitHub using the terminal with in VScode.

 I had initially begun using [codeanywhere](https://codeanywhere.com/) which is a cloud